Dr Will Handley

-In addition to theoretical investigation, I also examine the observational consequences of these new ideas; testing theories against the latest data from microwave telescopes using the University supercomputers.
+In addition to theoretical investigation, he also examines the observational consequences of these new ideas; testing theories against the latest data from microwave telescopes and large scale structure surveys using the University supercomputers.

-Recently, my work has focused on developing novel Bayesian algorithms for high-dimensional parameter estimation and model comparison using nested sampling.
-Possible applications currently under investigation include protein folding and compressed sensing, in addition to cosmological parameter estimation.
+He works on developing novel Bayesian machine learning algorithms for high-dimensional parameter estimation, model comparison and tension quantification using nested sampling.
+Possible applications currently under investigation include protein folding, sparse reconstruction for facial recognition and Bayesian neural network training.